nexxbiz/JLio/doc/designs/resolve-command-design.md

 ## Implementation Notes

 1. **Command Registration**: The resolve command should be registered as an extension, similar to Math and Text extensions
-2. **Performance Optimization**: For large datasets, consider building hash indexes of reference collections
-3. **Memory Management**: Implement streaming for very large reference collections
-4. **Circular Reference Detection**: Track resolution paths to prevent infinite loops
-5. **Error Recovery**: Continue processing other resolution settings even if some fail
-6. **Collection Indexing**: Build separate indexes for each reference collection to optimize lookups
-7. **Concurrent Processing**: Consider parallel processing of different resolution settings when they don't interfere with each other